Published and ongoing studies

-Inerventions has been awarded an EU grant within the framework of Horizon 2020 to conduct a multi-center study in close collaboration with the Karolinska Institute, Hvidovre Hospitale in Copenhagen and the Medical University of Vienna.
-The aim is to evaluate the effect of the Mollii suit for stroke and cerebral palsy.
+Inerventions has been awarded an EU grant within the framework of Horizon 2020 to conduct a multi-center study in close collaboration with Karolinska Institutet, Hvidovre Hospital in Copenhagen and the Medical University of Vienna.
+The aim is to evaluate the effect of the Mollii suit for stroke and cerebral palsy

 Karolinska Institutet, Sweden

 “Effects of using the electrodress Mollii to reduce spasticity and enhance functioning after stroke”.
 19 stroke patients were included in the study where the aim was to evaluate if Mollii can reduce spasticity and increase function in patients with stroke.
 The intervention period was 6 weeks and the primary outcome measure was change in spasticity, which was assessed using a Neuroflexor device.
 The study is expected to be published during 2019.

 Hvidovre Hospital, Denmark